petm5/cheesecraft-website/index.md

 description: Cheesecraft is a vanilla SMP with a focus on building.
 Have fun gathering resources and collaborating to create impressive builds.
 ---

-# Welcome
+# Welcome! {#play}

-This is CheeseCraft, a Minecraft SMP focused on resource gathering and building.
-This is a whitelisted server, which means you need to apply and be accepted before you can join.
-Application is currently limited to invitation only, meaning that you need to be invited by a member.
+This is CheeseCraft, a Minecraft survival server focused on resource gathering and building.
+The server is whitelisted, which means you need to apply and be accepted before you can join.
+Application is currently limited to invitation by members only.
 Please read the rules and expectations below and fill out the application form if you are interested.

-# Join Today! {#play}

-The server is currently limited to Minecraft Bedrock Edition only.
-You must be on the latest version to join.

 | IP              | Port  |
 |---------------- |-------|
 | play.mc.opcc.tk | 19132 |

+The server is limited to Minecraft Bedrock Edition only.
+You must be on the latest release to join.

 # Rules and Expectations {#rules}